Rad and random things I found this week

 My job is to find cool stuff, so I spend hours each week scouring the web for goods that are useful, innovative, fun, or ridiculously cheap (but still quality).
-Often times, these choices coalesce into a guide of like items—for example, the best air purifiers, great headphones to rock or run with, or simply pizza makers.
+Often times, these choices coalesce into a guide of like items—for example, the best air purifiers, great headphones, or simply pizza makers.
 But I often stumble across awesome gear that’s so unique, they don’t fit any list.
 And that’s the story of how we ended up with this Rad and Random Catalog.

 The smart little toaster

 Revolution Cooking 2-Slice High Speed Smart Toaster

 A smart toaster might sound unnecessary, but having the extra finesse is actually nifty.
 You’ll be able to choose what type of food you want to eat—bagel, waffle, Pop-Tart, etc.—and then pick how well-cooked you want it on the device’s touchscreen.
 You can even note whether bread is fresh, frozen, or just needs to be reheated.

 Once you’ve made your choice, the toaster will automatically lower the food and trigger a countdown.
 (No more eggs sitting there for an extra 30 seconds as you wait for your bread to toast.)
 The Revolution Cooking toaster also has a removable crumb tray, so it minimizes that counter mess.

 Sennheisser’s Momentum 3 wireless headphones produce epic sounds with 42mm transducers that deliver complex, super-wide mixes.
 They’re pricier than other high-end pairs, but the sound quality is truly superior.
 The sheepskin and leather ear cups adjust on stainless steel sliders and fit around your lobes rather than on top of them, making them way more comfortable.